scottgriv/Palm-Tree/README.md

   brew tap scottgriv/palm-tree
 ```

-## Prerequisites

-Built with:
+## Built using:
 * PHP v8.1.6
 * jQuery v2.1.3
 * Bootstrap v3.3.5
 * MariaDB 10.4.21
 * XAMPP 8.1.6

+## Quick Start

-I'd recommend using the XAMPP stack to run this application (although, its not required).
+1. I'd recommend using the XAMPP stack to run this application (although, its not required).
     * Download the latest version of **XAMPP** [here](https://www.apachefriends.org/download.html).
     * XAMPP comes a Apache HTTP Server, PHP, and a MariaDB database stack already installed - everything you need to get Palm Tree up and running.
-* Start the XAMPP MySQL and Apache Web Server Services.
+2. Start the XAMPP MySQL and Apache Web Server Services.
-* Import the provided database shell located in `Palm-Tree/sql/palm_tree.sql` into your MySQL database.
+3. Import the provided database shell located in `Palm-Tree/sql/palm_tree.sql` into your MySQL database.
-* Place Palm-Tree in the htdocs folder and reach it using your machines IP address i.e. `127.0.0.1/Palm-Tree` or ``localhost/Palm-Tree``.
+4. Place Palm-Tree in the htdocs folder and reach it using your machines IP address i.e. `http://127.0.0.1/Palm-Tree` or ``http://localhost/Palm-Tree``.
-* Upload the provided email templates in ``Palm-Tree/templates`` in the *Email Template* (adjust it according to your needs) or create your own.
+5. Upload the provided email templates in ``Palm-Tree/templates`` in the *Email Template* menu (adjust it according to your needs or create your own).
-* Configure your Email Template and Business.
+6. Configure your Email Template and Business.
-* Add Customers.
+7. Add Customers.

 * You're ready to go!